Skip to content

 Who We Are

-Elrod holds a Ph.D. in Genetics from the University of California, Davis and an undergraduate degree in Biological Sciences from California State University, Chico where she also served as President of the Associated Students, Inc. (ASI) and was inducted into the Omicron Theta Epsilon Biological Sciences Honor Society.
-After completing her PhD, she held a postdoctoral fellowship at Novozymes, Inc. in Davis, California.
+Elrod holds a PhD in Genetics from the University of California, Davis and a BS in Biological Sciences from California State University, Chico where she also served as President of the Associated Students, Inc. (ASI).
+She completed a postdoctoral fellowship at Novozymes, Inc. in Davis, CA.

 Susan Elrod